nwhetsell/csound-api/README.md

 ### On Windows

-In addition to Boost and Csound, you need Python&nbsp;2.7 and Visual Studio.
+In addition to Boost and Csound, you need Python 2.7 and Visual Studio.

-To install Python&nbsp;2.7, visit https://www.python.org/downloads/windows/ and download and run an installer for the latest release of Python&nbsp;2.7.
+To install Python 2.7, visit https://www.python.org/downloads/windows/ and download and run an installer for the latest release of Python 2.7.
 Make sure you add python.exe to your Windows Path when you install Python.

 To install Visual Studio, visit https://www.visualstudio.com and download and run an installer for Visual Studio. ([Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) is free.)
-Make sure you install the Windows&nbsp;8.1 software development kit (SDK) when you install Visual Studio.
-One way to do this is to perform a custom installation and, when selecting features, select Windows and Web Development&nbsp;> Windows&nbsp;8.1 and Windows Phone 8.0/8.1 Tools&nbsp;> Tools and Windows SDKs.
+Make sure you install the Windows 8.1 software development kit (SDK) when you install Visual Studio.
+One way to do this is to perform a custom installation and, when selecting features, select Windows and Web Development > Windows 8.1 and Windows Phone 8.0/8.1 Tools > Tools and Windows SDKs.

 To install Boost, you can download and run an installer of a prebuilt binary from https://sourceforge.net/projects/boost/files/boost-binaries/.